LimberDuck/limberduck_org_julio_7/docs/tools/nessus-file-analyzer/target-file/section-host.rst

       - Short description of particular data.

     * - Source
-      - Information about the exact source from where |nfa| takes data.
+      - Information about the exact source from where |NFA| takes data.

     * - Post-processing
       - Information on how the gathered data is processed, if it's processed at all.